kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/K_ConfigrRetryLimit.md

 # Configr.RetryLimit
-Sets the global retry limit used by fuzzrs.
+Sets the global retry limit used by Fuzzrs.

 **Signature:**
 ```csharp